 Apollo Campers All Over Australia

-Next to Britz, you are probably going to see more Apollo vehicles on Australian roads than any other campervan rental mob.
+Whilst driving in Australia, you are probably going to see more Apollo branded vehicles on Australian roads than any other campervan rental company.
 Currently they have over 4000 vehicles with plans to add another 1500 vehicles to the fleet.
 Established in 1985 in Australia, they now also operate in New Zealand, USA and Canada.
-Whilst the Apollo brand is probably the most famous of the brands operated by this company, they also own and operate Star RV, Cheapa Campa and Hippie Campers, which satisfy the higher, middle and lower priced segments of the market.
+Whilst the Apollo brand is probably the most famous of the brands operated by this company, they also own Star RV, Cheapa Campa and Hippie Campers, which satisfy the higher, middle and lower priced segments of the market.
 Within the Apollo branded vehicles you will find Campervans, Motorhomes and 4wd campers.

 By far the most complained about aspect of Apollo is the time it takes to return the safety deposit that you give when you commence hire.
-There is an article about this topic here, but despite the fact that all campervan and motorhome rental companies will take a bond of some sort – Apollo seems to be lagging the most in getting it back to you.
+All campervan and motorhome rental companies will take a bond of some sort – Apollo seems to be lagging the most in getting it back to you.
 In the mean time it can leave a big hole in your credit card that may rack you up some interest charges with your bank.
 Considering the amount of complaints about it (see the comments below) I can only assume they are stashing it away in a short term high interest account.
 There is nothing you can do to speed it up so be prepared.

 Competitors most similar to Apollo: